Effects of Climate Change Stories

 March 19, 2024

-More worrying than climate deniers are those that believe the climate crisis can't be stopped.
+More worrying than climate deniers are those that believe climate change can't be stopped.
 But we can't let that zap our motivation.
 With collective action, change is possible.

 storm billings